SoftBank's Vision Fund back to black even as some of Son's tech bets sting

 However, the persistent gap between SoftBank’s market capitalisation and the value of its assets has left frustrated executives mulling plans to take the group private, Reuters reported in September.

+Son on Monday said he regularly considers the merits and demerits of being a listed company, but declined to comment on whether a management buyout was in the works.

-Conversely, SoftBank is planning to list a blank-cheque company to attract outside investment to its Vision Fund, in a sign of returning confidence after a string of soured investments shook the group’s earnings, a source said last month.
+Last month, a source told Reuters that SoftBank is planning to list a blank-cheque company to attract outside investment to its Vision Fund.

 Reporting by Sam Nussey; Editing by David Dolan and Christopher Cushing